Sicily holidays 2019 / 2020

 For active holidays to Sicily with plenty of sightseeing, make sure to drop by Palermo, Sicily's lively capital city.
 After a long day, spend the evening sampling some of Italy's finest dishes, including the thin pizza-like sfincione and delicious seafood.
 Afterwards, burn those calories away with a night of dancing; Palermo and Catania are two of the best hotspots for an evening out in stunning Sicily.
-Rest your head on soft pillows and fall asleep to the subtle sound of the sea in a beachside hotel in a small town minutes away from Taormina, or choose from a number of luxury hotels across the island in the large cities like Syracuse and Messina.
+If you prefer something more relaxing, try an all inclusive Sicily holiday.

 Stunning Sicily serves up some of the most unique cultural experiences in the Mediterranean, effortlessly mixing the best of Italy with its neighbours of Malta, Greece and Tunisia to result in classic Sicilian life.
 There are plenty of amazing things to do in Sicily, from enjoying a Classical Greek drama performance in an ancient theatre to climbing the very live Mt.
 Etna and dining in luxury in Catania.
 Holidays here are best enjoyed by lovers of the outdoors, food, and all things Mediterranean - so really everyone.
 Don’t miss out on visiting this Italian island and exploring its rich culture and natural wonder yourself.